-Tags energized by an Interrogator shall be capable of receiving and acting on Interrogator commands within a period not exceeding the maximum settling-time interval specified in Table 6.6 or Table 6.8, as appropriate (i.e. within T_s or T{hs} , respectively).
+Tags energized by an Interrogator shall be capable of receiving and acting on Interrogator commands within a period not exceeding the maximum settling-time interval specified in Table 6.6 or Table 6.8, as appropriate (i.e. by the end of T_s or T{hs} , respectively).